serverless/serverless/README.md

 - **Updated Custom Resource Handlers:** All custom resource handlers now use `nodejs20.x`.
 - **Deprecation Of Non-AWS Providers:** Deprecation of other cloud providers, in favor of handling this better in our upcoming Serverless Framework "Extensions".

-## Potential Breaking Changes
+## Breaking Changes

+We're seeking to avoid breaking changes for the "aws" Provider.
+However, there are a few large things that are changing to be aware of:

+* The V.4 License is changing.
+See the section below for more information on this.
+* Authentication is required within the CLI.
+* Non-AWS Providers have been deprecated.
+We will be introducing new ways in V.4 to use other cloud infrastructure vendors.

-To learn more about potential breaking changes, see our [Upgrading to Serverless Framework V4 Documentation](https://www.serverless.com/framework/docs/guides/upgrading-v4).
+If you stumble upon additional breaking changes, please create an issue.
+To learn more about what's different and potential breaking changes, please see our [Upgrading to Serverless Framework V4 Documentation](https://www.serverless.com/framework/docs/guides/upgrading-v4).

 ## License Changes in V.4

-Please be aware that the structure and licensing of the V.4 Beta repository differ from the V.4 Beta npm module.
-The npm module contains additional proprietary licensed software [as previously announced](https://www.serverless.com/blog/serverless-framework-v4-a-new-model), as V.4 transitions to a common SaaS product.
+Please note, the structure and licensing of the V.4 Beta repository differ from the V.4 Beta npm module.
+The npm module contains additional proprietary licensed software, as V.4 transitions to a common SaaS product, [as previously announced](https://www.serverless.com/blog/serverless-framework-v4-a-new-model).
 While the original Serverless Framework source code and more will continue to remain MIT license software, the repository will soon be restructured to clearly distinguish between proprietary and open-source components.

 <br/>